WD 1145+017 b

 The minor planet is notable because it is the first observed planetary object to transit a white dwarf, providing clues of its possible interactions when its parent star reached the end of its lifetime as a red giant.
-The object is also the least-massive exoplanetary object ever discovered, being about the mass of the dwarf planet Haumea.
+The object is also the least-massive exoplanetary object ever discovered, being about one-tenth the mass of the dwarf planet Ceres.